Saransh-Jainbu/Sarva-Ai-Pet-Assistant/README.md

 ---

-## What is Sarvam Pet?
+## What is Sarva?

 Most AI assistants are stateless.
-You ask, they answer, the context evaporates. **Sarvam Pet** is built around the opposite idea: a small, warm companion that *persists* — it remembers your conversations, holds a name and a mood across sessions, and actually does things for you.
+You ask, they answer, the context evaporates. **Sarva** is built around the opposite idea: a small, warm companion that *persists* — it remembers your conversations, holds a name and a mood across sessions, and actually does things for you.

 Under the cute 3D exterior it's a fully **agentic assistant**.
 Sarvam-105B drives a tool-using loop that can save notes, track bills and auto-create reminders, read documents you upload, and answer questions about them — in text **or** voice, across English and Indic languages.